Click on a question or topic to reveal more information

 View the Guthrie ticket donation policy.

-I'm writing a research paper for school about the Guthrie (or American theater or Tyrone Guthrie)?
+I'm writing a research paper for school about the Guthrie Theater (or American theater or Tyrone Guthrie)?
 Can you help?

 We aren't able to answer every request personally or provide assistance with research, but we have compiled a bibliography of information about the Guthrie Theater, Tyrone Guthrie, resident theaters, theater architecture and a few of our productions.
 Please also refer to the Past Plays and Theater History pages in the About the Guthrie section of this site.
 Theater scholars and professionals may request information by contacting our reference librarian.